AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/guest-orders.md

 ---
 title: Guest orders
-description: Learn about the impact guest orders have on your data and what options you have to properly account for guest orders in your MBI data warehouse.
+description: Learn about the impact guest orders have on your data and what options you have to properly account for guest orders in your[!DNL MBI]data warehouse.
 ---
 # Guest Orders

 While reviewing your orders, if you notice that many **customer\_id** values are null or do not have a value to join back to the **customers** table, this is usually indicative that your store allows guest orders.
 This means that your **customers** table is most likely not inclusive of all of your customers.

-In this topic, we discuss the impact guest orders have on your data and what options you have to properly account for guest orders in your MBI data warehouse.
+In this topic, we discuss the impact guest orders have on your data and what options you have to properly account for guest orders in your[!DNL MBI]data warehouse.

 ## Impact of guest orders on data